Blissville Parish

-Blissville is a civil parish in Sunbury County, New Brunswick, Canada.
+Blissville is a geographic parish in Sunbury County, New Brunswick, Canada.

-For governance purposes it was divided between CFB Gagetown and the local service district of the parish of Blissville, which is a member of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between CFB Gagetown and the local service district of the parish of Blissville, which was a member of Capital Region Service Commission (RSC11).

 Origin of name

 The parish was probably named in honour of John Murray Bliss, senior justice of the Supreme Court of New Brunswick at the time the Act erecting the parish was passed in 1834 but died before it became effective in January 1835.

 History

 Blissville was erected in 1835 from Burton and Lincoln Parishes.

 In 1874 Gladstone Parish was erected from the western part of Blissville.

 In 1896 the land boundary with Gladstone was completely altered, adding a large area to Blissville; the boundary with Burton was altered along the Nerepis Road.

 In 1949 the boundary with Burton was restored to its pre-1896 line.